preactjs/preact-www/content/en/blog/signal-boosting.md

 });
 ```

 Depending on `s1` the order of dependencies is either `s1, s2, s3` or `s1, s3, s2`.
 Special steps have to be taken to keep Sets in order: either remove and then add back items, empty the set before a function run, or create a new set for each run.
-Each approach downsides and has the potential to cause memory churn.
-And all this just to account for the theoretical-but-probably-rare case that the order of dependencies changes.
+Each approach has the potential to cause memory churn.
+And all this just to account for the theoretical, but probably rare, case that the order of dependencies changes.

 There are multiple other ways to deal with this.
 For example numbering and then sorting the dependencies.
 We ended up exploring [linked lists](https://en.wikipedia.org/wiki/Linked_list).